AP.5 Undergraduate Policies

-Students with a previous bachelor's degree, who are admitted to an undergraduate certificate program alone, have four years to complete certificate requirements.
+Students who are directly admitted to an undergraduate certificate program alone have eight semesters to complete certificate requirements.
 Such students who are given permission to re-enroll following an absence from Mason may not count the four-year time limit as beginning on the date of re-enrollment.
 International students attending in F-1 or J-1 status have a more restrictive time limit; contact the Office of International Programs and Services for information.
 Students who will not meet the published time limit because of circumstances beyond their control may petition their dean for an extension.
 Failure to meet the time limit or to secure approval of an extension request may result in termination from the program.

 Students considering a change in their academic program (major or degree) are encouraged to see an advisor in the Academic Advising and Transfer Center or a faculty advisor in their prospective discipline.
 Departmental sections of this catalog describe requirements for acceptance.
 Students not meeting the requirements may appeal to the department chair for an exception.